Sonoscopia/Phobos/README.md

-# Phobos
+# PHOBOS
-Code and instructional content for Phobos (a project by Sonoscopia)
+Code and instructional content

 ## Description
 Phobos is a set of small robots and automatic music generation devices that form a Dysfunctional Robotic Orchestra, an orchestra with strange instruments with defects, genetic mutations and erratic behaviors.